ehrpg/qstar/docs/index.md

 ### Critical Failures

-If the die for a Skill roll comes up with a **1**, it critically fails.
+Only attack rolls can automatically fail, if the die comes up with a **1**.
+Even if you had enough modifiers to hit the target, it fails.

-A critical fail can not be prevented by any means, and the character has to suffer the consequences of the outcome.
+Such a fail can not be prevented by any means, and the character has to suffer the consequences of the outcome.

 ### Critical Successes

-Whenever a die is rolled with its highest possible result (e.g. rolling a 10 on a [d10](#d10)), the die *explodes*.
+Whenever a die is rolled with its highest possible result (e.g. rolling a 10 on a [d10][]), the die *explodes*.
 This allows you to roll the die again, and add the result to your check.
 A die can *explode* multiple times.
-If a **1** comes up while the die is exploded, the check does not critically fail.
+If a **1** comes up while the die is *exploding*, the check does not critically fail.

 ### Contests

 When two parties compete with each other in the same Skill or even different Skills and stats, both parties have to roll.
 The party with the higher result wins the contest.
 On a tie both parties roll again.

+Typical contests are: Melee attack vs. Parrying, Bluffing vs. Empathy, Stealth vs. Search.

 --8<-- "_links.md"